FelixOnline/v2/content/articles/2016-2-12-could-imperial-ever-go-on-a-rent-strike.md

 subtitle: >
   UCL have had a successful history of striking over housing but could the students of Imperial ever rise up and do the same?
 date: "2016-02-12 11:16:25 +0000"

 # Attributes from Felix Online V1
 id: "5898"
 old_path: /features/5898/could-imperial-ever-go-on-a-rent-strike
 aliases:
  - /features/5898/could-imperial-ever-go-on-a-rent-strike
+imported: true
+comments:
+ - Not a chance given the demographics of Imperials student populationJ1N9wp  ctwtiixhblau urlhttpbrjzqznimwukcombrjzqznimwukurl linkhttpbjzppxdwnncbcombjzppxdwnncblink httplplkbkctogqkcomJust simply desired to state I am just happy I happened on the internet pagecs go skins durability httpwwwfacecoolcomprofilesblogseasports2k16coinsthinkwithgoogleThanks for the purpose of offering these substantial contentcs go skins ebay httpwwwsociopostcomnode810627

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true